bodoba/Arduino-I2CSlave/README.md

 Arduino-I2CSlave
 ================

-Library to use an Arduino board as I2C Slave by an Raspberry Pi
+Library to use an Arduino board as I2C Slave by an Raspberry Pi.